nickyui99/mlops_takehome_nicholas/README.md

 **Kubernetes not available:**
 - Enable Kubernetes in Docker Desktop settings (see Deployment section)
 - Verify with: `kubectl version --client`

-## 🤝 Contributing

-Contributions welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Add tests for new functionality
-4. Run linting: `ruff check .`
-5. Submit PR with clear description

 ## 📄 License